Heroesjouney/AIMovieStudiov2/README.md

 1. Open http://localhost:3000 in your browser.
 2. Create or select a project.
-3. Build scenes and shots in the storyboard.
-4. Block shots on the 2.5D stage and frame the camera.
+3. Create scenes in the left sidebar — add reference assets (characters, locations, props) to build a scene recipe.
+4. Create shots within a scene.
+The first shot is auto-established; subsequent shots open the 3D camera angle widget for precise positioning.
+5. Use the 3D widget to drag the camera around the subject, or use the slider controls.
+The widget shows compass directions, FOV cone, previous shot angles, and 180° rule warnings.
+6. Pick a cinematic preset (establishing, over-shoulder, close-up, POV, etc.) or manually set horizontal/vertical angle and zoom.
-5. Generate AI images via the asset panel or shot detail panel.
+7. Generate AI frames via the shot create panel or regenerate from shot cards.
+Advanced settings include negative prompt, seed (with randomize button), denoise, CFG, and steps.
-6. Select a ComfyUI model driver from the dropdown (Z-Image, Qwen Image, Flux 2, etc.).
-7. Generated images are saved to `backend/assets/generated/` and served at `/assets/generated/`.
+8. In shot detail: generate multi-angle variants, create prompt variations, retake failed generations, and navigate between shots with next/prev buttons.
+9. Drag-and-drop shot cards to reorder.
+Duplicate shots to experiment with different prompts.
+10. Switch to the Camera Director tab for video generation (text-to-video, image-to-video with camera control).
-8. Assemble shots on the timeline and export.
+11. Assemble shots on the timeline, add dialogue and audio, then export.

 ---